rancher/docs/content/rancher/v2.x/en/installation/air-gap-single-node/config-rancher-for-private-reg/_index.md

 aliases:
 ---

 After your private registry is populated with all the required system images, you need to configure Rancher to use the private registry.

-The steps to configure the private registry are different depending on whether your private registry requires credentials.
+There are multiple ways to configure the private registry, depending on whether your private registry requires credentials:

-If your private registry requires credentials, you need to pass the credentials to Rancher through the UI.
+- If your private registry requires credentials, you need to pass the credentials to Rancher by editing the cluster options for each cluster that needs them.
+- If the private registry doesn't require credentials, you can configure it as a default registry through the **Settings** tab in the global view.

+If your private registry requires credentials, it cannot be used as the default registry.
+There is no global way to set up a private registry with authorization for every Rancher-provisioned cluster.
+Therefore, if you want a Rancher-provisioned cluster to pull images from a private registry with credentials, you will have to [pass in the registry credentials through the advanced cluster options](#provisioning-clusters-with-private-registries-that-require-credentials) every time you create a new cluster.

-# Configuring the Private Registry from the Rancher UI
+# Setting a Private Registry with No Credentials as the Default Registry

->**Note:** If you want to configure the setting when starting the rancher/rancher container, you can use the environment variable `CATTLE_SYSTEM_DEFAULT_REGISTRY`.
+>**Note:** If you want to set the default private registry when starting the rancher/rancher container, you can use the environment variable `CATTLE_SYSTEM_DEFAULT_REGISTRY`.

 1. Log into Rancher and configure the default admin password.